happycheetah123/development/README.md

 Data is passed down through components by the use of props.
 For example, the PlayerItem component has a prop for inInCart, and depending on its value it will show a different button in the application.
 Other props such as "addToTotal" trigger event keys when their respective button is clicked, which corresponds to functions in the app.

 ### How the User Triggers State Changes
 The users trigger state changes any time the position, allpro, sort, cart, total, and/or price variables are changed.
-Changing any of the filters causes a state change.
+Changing any of the filters/sorting methods cause state changes.
 For example, clicking a specific position i.e. "WR" will change the state of the data by filtering it down to only wide receivers.
+Additionally, adding or removing players to the aggregator triggers state changes.